Nextiva / Blog / Customer Experience

 YouTube Video

-Essential Contact Center Workflows
+Examples and Aspects of Contact Center Workflows

 Let’s begin by looking at the essential tools and features used in contact center workflows.
-These elements contribute to the overall health, efficiency, and success of your contact center:
+These elements contribute to the health, efficiency, and success of your contact center:

 1. Inbound call routing

-• Skills-based routing: Skills-based routing is designed to match callers with agents who have the expertise and skills best matched to the customer’s issue.
+Skills-based routing is designed to match callers with agents who have the expertise and skills best matched to the customer’s issue.
 Many skills-based routing features use complex algorithms that consider factors like agent certifications, skills profiles, and how they have handled similar issues in the past to find the best agent/customer matches.

-• Language routing: Language barriers can often be a challenge, especially in contact centers.
+Language barriers can often be a challenge, especially in contact centers.
 Language routing directs callers to agents who can speak their native tongue, helping ensure clear communication and a successful outcome.
 This is why you’ll often reach a contact center and immediately hear, “For English, press one.
 Para español, oprima dos.”

-• Customer-type routing: Customer-type routing ensures that the customers you can least afford to lose always receive top-tier support.
+Customer-type routing ensures that the customers you can least afford to lose always receive top-tier support.
 Some organizations have particularly important customers, such as VIPs or major donors.
 In cases like this, customer-type routing exists to direct high-value customers or those with complex inquiries to experienced agents who can provide personalized service.

-• Time-based routing: Time-based routing can direct calls to the center with the service levels best equipped to handle the call volume, so customers won’t have to deal with lengthy wait times.
+Time-based routing can direct calls to the center with the service levels best equipped to handle the call volume, so customers won’t have to deal with lengthy wait times.
 This is helpful if you have multiple contact center locations, as they’ll have a different number of agents available depending on the time of day or week.

-• IVR-based routing: Interactive voice response (IVR), much like skills-based routing, uses pre-recorded menus to help callers reach the agent or department they need.
+Interactive voice response (IVR), much like skills-based routing, uses pre-recorded menus to help callers reach the agent or department they need.
 If you’ve ever called a contact center and heard, “For billing, press 1.
 For technical support, press 2,” or “Please state your question after the tone,” then you’ve encountered an IVR menu.

 2. Email ticketing